 Our planet and our lives revolve around the sun.
-The next generation of renewable energy in Kansas can, too.
-Watch the video to see how Westar Energy recently created 24 private solar energy learning projects across the state to explore the sun's potential, and to learn how we can create even more renewable energy for Kansas.
+The next generation of renewable energy in Kansas can too.
+Watch the video to see how Westar Energy recently created 24 private solar energy pilot programs across the state to explore the potential, and to learn how we can create even more renewable energy for Kansas.

 Read the full story below to learn how we’re pursuing solar energy with the same resolve that helped us become the largest wind energy provider in Kansas.

 There’s a magical moment each day just before the sun comes up.
 The first rays of light paint the sky’s blank canvas with a brilliant palette of hues so incredible, it hardly seems real.
 And as the sun finally peers over the horizon, you catch your first glimpse of this new day filled with unlimited possibilities and a limitless resource rising right before your eyes.

 Big things usually start small, and bringing renewable energy into our lives is no different.
 That’s why Westar Energy began exploring solar energy with private, small-scale pilot programs across Kansas to better understand solar and its potential in our state.

 In cooperation with the US Environmental Protection Agency and the Kansas Department of Health and Environment, Westar offered grants for nonprofit organizations to build and install solar arrays to help all of us learn about capturing energy from the sun, exploring the possibilities and providing more clean energy for our state.
 Plus, Westar joined in by installing solar arrays on several of its own buildings.